 Many students hated formal dinner nights mostly because it was mandatory attendance and boys had to wear ties and suits, which we normally only wore for classes.
 However, formal dinner night was my favorite night of the week.
 For one thing, I’d be guaranteed to not have to have dinner alone.
 Students were assigned tables that would be groups of eight to ten people, as well as one member of the faculty, and the seating assignments would change monthly.
 I liked talking with other students with whom I normally wouldn’t get to socialize.
 I particularly remember when I was assigned to sit at a table with two sisters, Sophia and Elsa.

 They were from the Canary Islands and both were gorgeous.
 The older sister, Sophia, was elegant, polite, very sophisticated, and quiet.
 Whereas Elsa’s ample confidence translated into her being quite loud, brash, and much more temperamental.
 Sophia had longer, straight blond hair that she often wore in a ponytail.
-Elsa had a black curly bob.
+Elsa had an unruly black curly bob that she didn’t bother to tame.
 The sisters were so different, but both were quite popular.
 Particularly Elsa as she was gregarious and boisterous, her presence was always acknowledged.
 I remember engaging them at formal dinner and getting along with both of them really well.
 After that dinner rotation ended, I’d wave to them upon seeing them on campus and say, “ciao,” but didn’t actually mingle with them again as they weren’t assigned to sit with me.

 But one Saturday night, during the Saturday night movie (this was a movie selected by a faculty member to be shown to any students who were actually on campus and didn’t have anything to do), I saw both Sophia and Elsa together.
 I was watching that Saturday night’s movie, “Dead Poet’s Society.”
 It was the my first time seeing it.
 I was already engrossed in the movie when the curtain behind where we all sat was opened and in came the sisters with some other Spanish and Italian students (boys mostly).
 I was surprised to see them there.
 Why weren’t they on a weekend trip, or somewhere downtown on a Saturday night?
 To be with the campus-bound students seemed unusual for them.
 And they had already missed the first twenty minutes of the movie, so I didn’t think they were particularly interested in it.
 In any case, they caught sight of me when they entered, so I waved to them.
 Sophia smiled and waved back.
 They stayed for another ten minutes or so before departing to probably more suitable and lively Saturday night activities.
 As the group shuffled back out through the curtain to leave, Sophia tapped my shoulder.
 I looked up and she waved bye to me.
 I smiled and waved back to her.
 Then they were gone and I became re-immersed in “Dead Poet’s Society.”
 Strange, the memories we keep.